 - Radioactive material

-- Corrosive substances: Acids, mercury, mercury-containing thermometers, barometers, alkaline and cell battery liquids
+- Corrosive substances: Acids, mercury, thermometers and barometers containing mercury, alkaline and liquid- cell batteries

 - Weapons must be discharged